ismailooli/-scarf/README.md

 # py-scarf

-eventually creating a chrome extension that tells you what to wear depending on the weather at your location
+ creating a chrome extension that tells you what to wear depending on the weather at your location